 France's Nicolas Sarkozy: 'Bling' and legal woes

-Nicolas Sarkozy has been beset by corruption investigations since his 2007-2012 presidency.
+Sarkozy, a conservative former interior minister, has been beset by corruption investigations since his 2007-2012 presidency in France.

+He is also due to go on trial in a separate case, from 17 March to 15 April, which relates to the so-called Bygmalion affair.
+He is accused of having fraudulently overspent in his 2012 presidential campaign, which he lost to Socialist rival François Hollande.

-Some investigations have been dropped.
-But police are questioning him and some former associates over allegations that the late Libyan dictator Col Muammar Gaddafi illegally funded his 2007 presidential campaign.
+Sarkozy is also accused of having received illegal funds from the late Libyan dictator Col Muammar Gaddafi for his 2007 presidential campaign.
+The charges are: membership in a criminal conspiracy, corruption, illegal campaign financing and benefiting from embezzled public funds.

-Mr Sarkozy, 63, denies wrongdoing, but could eventually face trial in this case or another campaign funding scandal known as Bygmalion.

-That questioning focused on allegations that Mr Sarkozy had tried to influence senior judges - an investigation that was later dropped.

-Mr Sarkozy lost to Socialist candidate François Hollande in 2012 and retired from politics - but only temporarily.

-Losing to Mr Hollande made him the first French president not to be re-elected for a second term since Valéry Giscard d'Estaing in 1981.
+Losing to Mr Hollande in 2012 made him the first French president not to be re-elected for a second term since Valéry Giscard d'Estaing in 1981.

+Sarkozy's conservative predecessor as French president, the late Jacques Chirac, got a two-year suspended sentence in 2011 for having arranged bogus jobs at Paris City Hall for allies when he was Paris mayor.
+Chirac died in 2019.

 'Bling-bling' presidency

-He sought the presidency again in 2016, but the Republicans - the rebranded UMP - instead nominated ex-Prime Minister François Fillon.
-The young and charismatic liberal Emmanuel Macron won the 2017 presidential election.
+Sarkozy sought the presidency again in 2016, but the Republicans - the rebranded UMP - instead nominated ex-Prime Minister François Fillon.
+Mr Fillon lost to the young and charismatic liberal Emmanuel Macron, who won the 2017 presidential election.

 Critics nicknamed the 2007-2012 Sarkozy presidency "bling-bling", seeing his leadership style as too brash, celebrity-driven and hyperactive for a role steeped in tradition and grandeur.